 The Economics of Industrial Research & Innovation (IRI) is a scientific project carried out within the Directorate B: Growth and Innovation, one of the seven scientific institutes of the European Commission's Joint Research Centre (JRC).

-This should lead to the elaboration of medium and long-term evidence-based policy options to support the development and implementation of EU policies which considers investment in knowledge and innovation a main driver for achieving a smart, sustainable and inclusive growth.
-The project provides a platform for the long-term collection, monitoring, analysis and reporting of information on private-sector research and innovation activities in the EU, with particular emphasis on the relation between research, innovation, and economic and sustainability performance.
+The outputs of the project lead to the elaboration of medium and long-term evidence-based policy options to support the development and implementation of industrial EU policies that considers investment in knowledge and innovation a main driver for achieving a smart, sustainable, and inclusive growth.
+Besides, the project provides a platform for the long-term collection, monitoring, analysis, and reporting of information on private-sector research and innovation activities in the EU, with particular emphasis on the relation between research, innovation, and economic and sustainability performance.
+An important element in this context is our activity in organising and hosting the biennial CONCORDi conferences at the JRC Seville.

 Policy context

-The current relaunch of the EU industrial policy emphasizes the epochal transformation of industry, society and policies that should be dealt with up to 2030 and also beyond.
-Such transformations can be enabled by various aspects of innovation and include novel policies and instruments.
+The current relaunch of the EU industrial policy emphasizes the epochal transformation of industry, society and policies that should be dealt with up to 2030 and beyond.
+Such transformations can be enabled by various aspects of innovation and include novel policies and instruments

 TEAM LEADER